magento-2/gift-card/README.md

 - Eye-catching gift card templates
 - Compatible with custom designs, themes

-### Why need to choose Magento 2 Gift Card extension?
+### Why need to choose Gift Voucher Magento 2 extension?

 - 71% intend to purchase at least one gift card from an online website or mobile website/app this holiday season, while 74% agree that they are likely to purchase at least one digital gift card
 - 85% of respondents between 18-35 agree that they’re likely to purchase at least one digital gift card this holiday season